-O Mass Central Rail Trail (MCRT)- (Clinton/Sterling) This trail has been extended to Sterling Center along the Fitchburg & Worcester RR right-of-way, which ran from Sterling Junction through Sterling Center to Pratt's Junction.
-An estimated 21 miles of this trail are already open.
-The Sterling section is complete from Gates Road (where there is parking) north across the Quag bridge to the Sterling Cider Mill (where there is parking) at Waushacum Avenue/Newell Hill Road.
-It is hoped that the Sterling rail trail can be extended through Sterling Center north to the Police Station.
-MasDOT's recent construction of a roundabout at Route 12 and Chocksett Road, a second roundabout at I-190 Exit 6, with lane reductions, and additional pedestrian and bicycling accommodations offers the potential for safe extension of the route further north.
-The general direction of the Sterling Spur of the MCRT offers the potential to connect to the recently-funded Twin Cities Rail Trail in Fitchburg/Leominster.
+The Town of Sterling and Wachusett Greenways are collaborating to plan extension of the MCRT spur north from Washacum Street to Chocksett Road.
+MasDOT's construction of a roundabout at Route 12 and Chocksett Road, a second roundabout at I-190 Exit 6, with lane reductions, and additional pedestrian and bicycling accommodations offers the potential for safe extension of the route further north.
+The general direction of the Sterling Spur of the MCRT offers the potential to connect to the recently constructed Twin Cities Rail Trail in Fitchburg/Leominster.